groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/move/dotm.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Move DOTM File Pages"
+    title_left: "Move DOTM File Pages in .NET"
     content_left: |
-        [GroupDocs.Merger](https://products.groupdocs.com/merger/net/) makes it easy for .NET developers to move and rearrange pages within a DOTM file by implementing a few easy steps.
+        [GroupDocs.Merger](https://products.groupdocs.com/merger/net/) makes it easy for .NET developers to move and rearrange pages within a PDF file by implementing a few easy steps.

         *   Initialise <mark>**MoveOptions**</mark> class to specify current and new page numbers.
         *   Create new instance of <mark>**Merger**</mark> class and pass source document path as a constructor parameter.